DIY Plumbing Made Easy: How to Repair Common Problems in Your Home

 When should I call a professional plumber?

-You should call a professional plumber for significant plumbing issues that require special equipment and knowledge.
+You should contact a licensed plumber to address plumbing issues that require special equipment and knowledge.